In 2010, WINGS started the WINGS Entrepreneurial Fund (WEF)

 entrepreneurs to start or expand a business.

-If you have questions or wish to apply for an entrepreneurial micro-loan, contact Elizabeth Child, firstname.lastname@example.org.
+If you have questions or wish to apply for an entrepreneurial micro-loan, contact email@example.com.

 WEF Mentoring Program

-The WEF Mentoring Program is one of the resources available to women and children who are interested in starting or expanding a business.
-Mentors are available free of charge to participants of WEF.
+The WEF Mentoring Program is one of the resources available to women and youth who are interested in starting or expanding a business.
 Mentors are people with experience and expertise in a business and/or people with practical skills who are willing to support and or advise another person.
-This program is sponsored by WINGS/WEF committee.
+They are available free of charge to participants.

 Applications to apply or volunteer to the WEF Mentoring Program are found at the bottom of this webpage.